-- (1) The licensee must provide a quarterly report to the Commissioner to satisfy the Commissioner it is complying with this Act, Guidelines and Regulations. - (2) The report must be prepared by an accountant who has more than 5 years' experience in virtual assets service providers. - (3) The licensee is liable for the costs of the report made under this section. - (4) A licensee who contravenes subsection (1), commits an offence and is liable to a fine of VT10,000 per day from the day the quarterly report is due.
+- (1) The licensee must provide a quarterly report to the Commissioner to satisfy the Commissioner it is complying with this Act, Guidelines and Regulations. - (2) The licensee is liable for the costs of the report made under this section. - (3) A licensee who contravenes subsection (1), commits an offence and is liable to a fine of VT100,000 per day from the day the quarterly report is due.